MPTB/HDD-Activity-Agent/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug:**
 Describe your problem in a clear and concise manner.
-Be exact and provide as much information about the behaviour of the bug as you can.
+Be exact and provide as much information concerning the behaviour of the bug as you can.

 **Steps of Reproduction:**
 Provide us with clear and concise steps to reproduce the behavior: